wernerfred/docker-mailserver/docs/content/config/user-management/accounts.md

+---
+title: 'User Management | Accounts'
+hide:
+  - toc # Hide Table of Contents for this page
+---

 ## Adding a new account

 Users (email accounts) are managed in `/tmp/docker-mailserver/postfix-accounts.cf`. **_The best way to manage accounts is to use the reliable [setup.sh](https://github.com/docker-mailserver/docker-mailserver/wiki/Setup-docker-mailserver-using-the-script-setup.sh) script_**.
 Or you may directly add the _full_ email address and its encrypted password, separated by a pipe: